-On the last trip, I brought two pairs of water shoes, one for use in the canoe (Astral Loyak) that could get wet and another (Ecco Lagoon) that I protected so they’d stay dry.
+On the last trip, I brought a pair of water shoes that could get wet to use in the canoe (Astral Loyak).
+I brought another pair of shoes to wear in camp.
 The Astral shoes were great because they flex naturally so when I crouched down in the canoe or changed positions it was almost like I was barefoot.
-That flexibility didn’t work when I was walking around town or exploring the trails so I was glad I had the Ecco shoes, which have a firm sole with enough support for walking.

 For shelter we bring our backpacking tent, which has included the Sierra Designs Clip Flashlight and Big Agnes Copper Spur on different trips.
 A large tarp pre-strung with long cords to tie to trees makes life easier in the evenings as rain is to be expected during any summer month on the Yukon.